 Example: Robert is in the middle of a nasty divorce from his wife.
 With the help of a friend who is a private investigator, Robert taps his own phone.
 He plans to record a private conversation with his wife and use them against her in the divorce proceeding.

 Robert is guilty of the crime of wiretapping even though he put the tap on his own phone…because his plan was to use the tap to record conversations with his wife without her permission.
+California is not a one party consent state.
 In addition, the private investigator friend who helped Robert set up the tap is also guilty of wiretapping.7

 Intercepting cell phone or cordless phone calls